-The path at the right leads to a magnificent Cave, appropriately named when it was first discovered, twenty five years since, Æolus' Cave, or Cave of the Winds.
-This cave is about 120 feet across, 50 feet wide and 100 feet high; it is situated directly behind the Centre Fall, which at the bottom is more than 100 feet wide, and were the rocks excavated a little and a few steps made, visiters could safely pass into and entirely through the cave behind the sheet of water.
+The path at the right leads to a magnificent Cave, appropriately named when it was first discovered, some twenty-five years since, Æolus' Cave, or Cave of the Winds.
+This cave is about 120 feet across, 50 feet wide and 100 feet high; it is situated directly behind the Centre Fall, which at the bottom is more than 100 feet wide, and visiters can safely pass into and entirely through the cave behind the sheet of water.
 Beyond this cave at the foot of Luna Island, there is an open space where persons may amuse themselves at leisure upon the rocks, over which the floods are pouring, and then venture in as far as they please behind the whole American Fall.